Di-Pan/MP-Exercise1/README.md

 - Improve state management with a dedicated solution (Provider, Bloc, etc.)
 - Split code into multiple files for better maintainability

+## Announcement

+- All pictures are from the internet and only used for educational used.
+- This exercise is assigned by our professor and asked to upload it to GitHub.